Info about Melbourne Pride

 To ensure state-wide representation of this important celebration, funds are being made available to directly encourage and facilitate involvement in activities either in the lead up to or on the day within a regional context.

 Applications for Regional Activation Grants have now closed.
 Please visit the Regional Grants page for more information.

 We will be reaching out to artists and producers who have already engaged in this journey with us.
 If you have any questions or would like to discuss event ideas, please contact [email protected]

 To be kept up to date with information about Melbourne Pride, please complete the form on this page.
 Details will only be used to keep you informed of event plans.

 Midsumma continue to work with the State Government to determine the safest way to deliver the event.
-A detailed COVID-19 Safe Plan and COVIDSafe measures will be in place across the event precinct in addition to designated entry and exit points, zoning, contract tracing and COVIDSafe marshals.
+Under Phase D of Victoria's Roadbmap, events in Victoria, large outdoor events with 30,000 or more attendees need to publish their COVIDSafe Plan online.
+A detailed COVID-19 Safe Plan will be published closer to the event date.

 We are planning, moving and shaking as quickly as possible, please keep this page bookmarked for updates, or subscribe to our enewsletter to be kept up-to-date.

-As the anniversary approaches, we take the opportunity to acknowledge the courage and resilience of our LGBTQIA+ community.
-Melbourne Pride 2021 will commemorate the event with a once-off celebration.
-In a contemporary exploration of festivities, Melbourne Pride 2021 will embark on a journey of equality through inspirational arts, community involvement, food, and culture.
+To commemorate the 40th anniversary since the decriminalisation of homosexuality in Victoria, we take the opportunity to acknowledge the courage and resilience of our LGBTQIA+ community.
+Melbourne Pride will commemorate the event with a once-off celebration.
+In a contemporary exploration of festivities, Melbourne Pride will embark on a journey of equality through inspirational arts, community involvement, food, and culture.

 With the streets of Fitzroy coming alive as we celebrate the history and build on the momentum for equality.